cyrilchim/Adaptive-Gibbs-Sampler/README.md

 ```R
 set_working_directory("Users/Admin/AdaptiveGibbs/simulation_results/")
 ```
-Notice, that you need to indicate the precise path to the directory, NOT "~/AdaptiveGibbs/simulation_results".
-Also, notice "/" at the end of the pass.
+Notice "/" at the end of the pass.

 2. Now you can use `AMCMC(...)` and related functions.
 Please refer to [AMCMC_info.md](../master/man/AMCMC_info.md), [AMCMC_appendix.md](../master/man/AMCMC_appendix.md),  and [tutorials](../master/man/tutorials) to learn how to use `AMCMC(...)` function.